Distortion Resilience for Goal-Oriented Semantic Communication: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We undertake a comprehensive analysis of the SemCom process within the framework of information theory, particularly focusing on distortion rates.
-Consequently, the entire SemCom process, encompassing the transmission model, semantic compression model, and AI task model, can be consistently and comprehensively evaluated through a unified formulation. \item To minimize semantic transmission time, we develop an approach that adaptively determines optimal semantic compression ratios, wireless resource allocation, and beyond-Shannon data rates to meet the lower-bound requirements for task performance decisions.
-By framing the problem in terms of distortion rates, we make it amenable to online learning. \item Addressing the challenges posed by the non-convex and intricate nature of the problem, we employ a reinforcement learning approach.
-This enables the agent to automatically search for the global optimal solution to our proposed problem. \item We conduct a series of rigorous experiments to validate the efficacy of our proposed algorithm.
-It shows significant improvements in transmission rates compared to conventional communication processes while concurrently maintaining the desired performance levels of AI tasks. \end{itemize} This paper is structured as follows.
-Section~\ref{sec:system-model} describes the system model and preliminaries.
+Similar to human cognition, AI models experience degradation when exposed to training images with noise levels exceeding a specific threshold.
+Therefore, \emph{by setting a specific threshold for image distortion} (effectively limiting the distortion introduced during communication), we can guarantee that our AI model at the receiver can operate and train effectively.
+This approach, namely Distortion Resilience for Goal-Oriented Semantic Communication (DRGO), allows us to assess the performance of a goal-oriented SemCom system while disregarding the accuracy achieved through the learning process as a factor influencing the evaluation of the communication system's efficiency, thus, enable the online goal-oriented learning capability of SemCom system.
+More specifically, DRGO addresses these challenges as follows. \begin{itemize} \item In response to Challenge~\ref{challenge:1}, DRGO for semantic distortion provides a unifying solution that allows all other semantic metrics to be transformed into distortion.
+Subsequently, the semantic distortion enables the network optimization across various AI tasks within a unified SemCom system. \item In response to Challenge~\ref{challenge:2}, by adopting the distortion perspective, we can consistently evaluate the entire network system.
+Furthermore, DRGO approximates the degradation in goal-oriented AI performance resulting from data distortions induced by wireless channels.
+Consequently, we can evaluate the goal-oriented AI performance before applying the training at the receiver, thus, mitigate the straggling dilemma efficiently. \end{itemize} In summary, our contributions are summarized as follows: \begin{itemize} \item We undertake a comprehensive analysis of the SemCom process by using information theory, particularly focusing on data distortions.
+The entire SemCom process (encompassing the transmission model, compression model, and AI task model) can be consistently and comprehensively evaluated through a unified formulation. \item To minimize transmission time, we develop DRGO that adaptively determines optimal compression ratios, and wireless resource allocation to meet the lower-bound requirements for task performance decisions.
+By framing the problem in terms of data distortions, we make it feasible to online goal-oriented learning. \item To confront the difficulties of non-convex and intricate problem, we present a DRL approach, specifically Deep Deterministic Policy Gradient with Explicit Constraints and Implicit Constraints (DDPG-EI).
+DDPG-EI is designed to reduce the optimization space of the DRGO problem.
+Consequently, DDPG-EI shows substantial enhancement compared to traditional DRL techniques. \item We conduct extensive experiments to validate the efficacy of our proposed algorithm.
+The results reveal significant improvements in transmission rates compared to conventional communication processes while concurrently maintaining the desired performance levels of AI tasks. \end{itemize} This paper is structured as follows.
+Section~\ref{sec:system-model-fundamentals} describes the system model and preliminaries.
 Section~\ref{sec:problem-formulation} explains the problem formulation.
 Section~\ref{sec:drl-approach} presents the deep reinforcement learning approach to solve the problem.
-Sections~\ref{sec:settings} and \ref{sec:experimental-results} reports the experimental settings and results, respectively.
+Section~\ref{sec:experimental-results} demonstrate the results, respectively.
 Section~\ref{sec:conclusion} concludes the paper.